Bias of Damped Lyman-$\alpha$ systems from their cross-correlation with CMB lensing: Method Results

 We estimated the fiducial data covariance matrix used in our analysis from a sample of 1000 simulated measurements of ${\bf d}$.
 Each of these were produced by first generating a random realization of the CMB lensing convergence map and correlating it with the positions of DLAs and QSOs in the original catalogs.
 The random $\kappa$ maps were generated as Gaussian realizations of the best-fit power spectrum of the Planck map, including signal and noise.
 We verified our estimate of the covariance against the 100 random maps provided by Planck (which better account for the inhomogeneous and non-Gaussian nature of the Planck noise).
 We also compared the diagonal errors computed this way with analytical ``$1/f_{\rm sky}$'' estimates and with similar random realizations also involving randomly-positioned DLAs and QSOs.
 Our final results were not found to be sensitive to any of these variations.
 Figure \ref{fig:covar} shows the covariance matrices used in the different variations of our pipeline (real-space, fourier-space, direct subtraction or joint modelling).

 Our measurements of the 2-point statistics and the best-fit theoretical estimates are shown in Figure \ref{fig:res_fid}.
 The best-fit values of $b_{\rm DLA}$ associated to these measurements are:

 All our measurements are therefore highly compatible with each other, as well as with the latest measurement of $b_{\rm DLA}=1.99\pm0.11$ from \cite{2018MNRAS.473.3019P}.
 In all cases the model described in Section \ref{sec:theory} is a good fit to the data, with reasonable $\chi^2$ values and associated probabilities-to-exceed (PTE) above 31\%.
+Our results (including those discussed in the next section) are listed in Table \ref{tab:results}.